tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 Over the past year and a half I have learned a ton about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
 I also had to dust off some of my Agile skills.
 I had to learn a bevy of new TLA's - things like PRD and OKR.
 I have really enjoyed being able to set time aside to focus on writing.

 I have really liked working with the engineering teams behind these products, and I can say that they are some of smartest and most empathic humans I have ever worked with.
+Every day, they work at a scale that boggles the mind.
+Even with the pressures and scale, they still keep the customer at the forefront.

 <!--TODO Decide on this:

 There has been a lot of hot takes, including my [favorite, error ridden article](https://www.infoworld.com/article/3614210/the-decline-of-heroku.html).
-I have enjoyed reading these looks from the outside in.
+I have enjoyed reading these looks from the outside in, and chuckling at what they get wrong and what they get right.

 -->

 <h3>What's next?</h3>

 Heroku truly changed the world for development.
 Heroku was magical and it and the people there impacted just about every aspect of my life.
+I have made life long friends during my time at Heroku.

 I learned to love great coffee and pour overs rather then Espresso at Heroku.
 I learned how good a well made Sazerac can be.
 I was able to focus on important family transitions when I needed to step away.